greendavegreen/hyraxDevLauncher/readMe.md

 9. once on your machine, you will find:
 - solr running as an init.d service answering port 8983
 - Fedora running inside Jetty service, answering port 8080
-- redis, installed as service and running on standar port
+- redis, installed as service and running on standard port
+- LibreOffice installed
+- FITS installed
-- source code for a default hyrax_app checked out into /var/app/hyrax_app
+- source code for a default [hyrax_app](https://github.com/greendavegreen/hyrax_app.git) checked out into /var/app/hyrax_app
+- bundle install and rake db:migrate will have already been run for you
 - to run the hyrax rails app from the app directory use the command `puma`
 - it should then be running on port 3000 in development mode

+It should be noted that REDIS, LibreOffice, and FITS might need to be introduced to the hyrax app.
+Currently, they are invocable from the command line, but it is unclear if this is enough for Hyrax to engage with them.
 10. turn it off when not in use to reduce billing:
 ```console
 $ aws hyrax-stop XXX